 For an unprecedented fifth time in six years, Trinity nursing graduates have achieved a perfect first-time pass rate on the NCLEX-RN exam.
 This success for Trinity’s top-ranked program represents the highest six-year NCLEX average of any BSN or ADN program in Illinois.

 While we were physically separated this Fall Semester, the Trinity community was able to connect through a series of virtual events, hosted by President Kurt and Leah Dykstra.
 Each event celebrated a unique aspect of our campus.

-Rachel Holden ‘17, who is currently working for Northwestern Mutual in Recruiting and Development, recently spoke to Trinity students about job searching, training, and professional development for the third Fusion Friday of the semester.
+Rachel Holden ‘17, who is currently working for Northwestern Mutual in Recruiting and Development, recently spoke to Trinity students about career searching, training, and professional development for the third Fusion Friday of the semester.

 The 24-Hour Theatre Project has been a tradition for Trinity’s Theatre program since 2016.
 This year—though modified—was no exception!
 Recently, students, faculty, staff, alumni, and others gathered virtually to tackle five different plays in a single day’s time.

 Trinity is pleased to announce that Ross Barz ‘21 has been named Trinity’s 2020 Lincoln Laureate.
 Barz will be honored in a virtual ceremony by Illinois Gov. J.B.
 Pritzker.

 Trinity has recently ranked as one of the safest college campuses in the nation by Niche.com, and as the safest college campus in Illinois by Stateuniversity.com.